 Like the Steam version before it, Final Fantasy VIII Remastered features some optional bonuses, such as various battle boosts, a toggle-able random encounter mode, and the aforementioned speed-up command.
 These can be great for veterans and newcomers alike, though you should consider giving the game a go in its vanilla form if you’re a first timer.
 That said, the speed-up feature, while not required, is absolutely nice to have for those rather dull “drawing en masse” moments you will definitely have along the way.

 The black sheep of the Final Fantasy franchise has finally arrived on Switch, and is the best it has ever been thanks to the inclusion of handy features and a (partial) graphic overhaul.
-Its budget-friendly price point allows for those intrigued by it to give it a shot at minimal risk, but I have to be honest here: Final Fantasy VIII has never been my favorite game in the series – far from it really – and I don’t feel it is the best represents the franchise as a whole.
+Its budget-friendly price point allows those intrigued by it to give it a shot at minimal risk, but I have to be honest here: Final Fantasy VIII has never been my favorite game in the series – far from it really – and I don’t feel it best represents the franchise as a whole.

 That’s not to say Final Fantasy VIII is a BAD game, but the nonsensical story, uninteresting characters, and the oddities that are a byproduct of the new game mechanics certainly do not do this 20 year old game any favors whatsoever.
 Simply put – there are better choices if you’re looking for a Final Fantasy fix on Switch, but there likely isn’t an easier (or better) way to play this “classic” than to fire up this remaster.
 You can ignore many, if not all of these cons if you’re only in it for the card game though, as that is essentially a full-fledged experience in itself.